-An online survey was also used to gather information from community members, including current perceptions of safety along Ontario County Road 16, pedestrian and cycling patterns, and stakeholder ideas.
-These responses significantly influenced the focus and direction of this study for Ontario County Road 16.
+An online survey was also used to gather information from community members, including current perceptions of safety along CR 16, pedestrian and bicycling patterns, and stakeholder ideas.
+These responses significantly influenced the focus and direction of this study.

 More information about community involvement is included in Section 5 of this report, and in Appendix B.